NBA Trade News: Minnesota Timberwolves Ship Jimmy Butler To Philadelphia 76ers For Multiple Players

 While nothing is yet confirmed, the T-Wolves may end up waiving Bayless once the trade is completed and approved by the NBA.
 Still, Minnesota is looking at just what and who will work best for them in hopes of salvaging the season.

 As soon as the trade was announced, the Philadelphia 76ers saw their odds of winning the NBA Championship improve dramatically.
 Oddsmakers now have them as 16-1 odds to win the title instead of 30-1 as they were before the trade.
-The acquisition of Jimmy Butler has also had their odds of winning the Eastern Conference go from 7-1 to 3-1.
+The acquisition of Jimmy Butler has also helped their odds of winning the Eastern Conference go from 7-1 to 3-1.

 The Sixers were already proving they are a force to be reckoned with in the NBA this season, but this trade with the Minnesota Timberwolves solidifies it.